turbonomic/kubeturbo/README.md

 ## Overview

-Kubeturbo leverages [Turbonomic](https://turbonomic.com/) patented analysis engine to provide visibility and control across the entire stack, to assure the performance of running micro-service in Kubernetes Pods, as well as the efficiency of underlying infrastructure.
+Kubeturbo leverages [Turbonomic's](https://turbonomic.com/) patented analysis engine to provide visibility and control across the entire stack in order to assure the performance of running micro-services in Kubernetes Pods, as well as the efficiency of underlying infrastructure.

 ## Getting Started
-### Prerequisite
+### Prerequisites
 * Turbonomic 5.9+ installation
 * Kubernetes 1.4+
 ### Kubeturbo Installation